onerandomusername/prek/README.md

 ## Features

 - 🚀 A single binary with no dependencies, does not require Python or any other runtime.
-- ⚡ About [10x faster](https://github.com/j178/prek/blob/master/docs/BENCHMARK.md) than `pre-commit` and uses only a third of disk space.
+- ⚡ About [10x faster](https://github.com/j178/prek/blob/master/docs/benchmark.md) than `pre-commit` and uses only a third of disk space.
 - 🔄 Fully compatible with the original pre-commit configurations and hooks.
-- 🏗️ Built-in support for monorepos (i.e. workspace mode).
-(Coming soon!
-See #583)
+- 🏗️ Built-in support for monorepos (i.e. [workspace mode](https://github.com/j178/prek/blob/master/docs/workspace.md)).
 - 🐍 Integration with [`uv`](https://github.com/astral-sh/uv) for managing Python virtual environments and dependencies.
 - 🛠️ Improved toolchain installations for Python, Node.js, Go, Rust and Ruby, shared between hooks.
 - 📦 Built-in implementation of some common hooks.